circadia-bio/syncR/README.md

 ---

+> ⚠️ **syncR is in early development and has not been formally tested.** The API may change without notice and the package has not undergone peer review.
+Use with caution and verify outputs independently before using in any research context.

+---

 ## 📖 What is syncR?

 syncR provides a single, unified entry point for bringing together data across the Circadia Lab package ecosystem.
 It pulls sociodemographic and questionnaire data from **tallieR**, sleep diary data from **slumbR**, and actigraphy-derived circadian metrics from **zeitR** into one tidy, participant-indexed database.